fpc/Lazarus/languages/README.md

 | French       | lazaruside.fr.po |
 | Italian      | lazaruside.it.po |

-If you KNOW what you are doing, you can use PoChecker tool to refresh (regenerate) translation families (i.e. synchronize actual translations with template files).
+If you know what you are doing, you can use PoChecker tool to refresh (regenerate) translation families (i.e. synchronize actual translations with template files).
 In order to get an access to this function, you should run tests on your translation, open Graphical Summary window (via 'Show statistics graph' button) and click on any translation family with right mouse button while pressing SHIFT key.
 Note that refresh function REQUIRES translation files to be accessible for WRITING.

+While you work on your translations, it may happen that the files you modified have received updates in upstream repository.
+In this case trying to update your working copy can likely lead to conflicts (as already was mentioned earlier, due to their nature, PO files are prone to conflicts).
+Do NOT try to resolve these conflicts interactively because this WILL lead to breakage.
+The safe method of updating is the following:
+1. Save your translations and backup them.
+2. Revert all your changes in working copy.
+3. Update your working copy.
+4. Replace relevant translation files in updated working copy with the ones from your backup.
+5. Rebuild Lazarus as described above.
+6. Refresh (regenerate) translation files using PoChecker.
+7. Scan your translation files with PoChecker one more time and review the results.
+8. Edit as usual.